 Coronavirus (COVID-19) Facility & Program Updates

 Hope Canyon Recovery is dedicated to the health and safety of our clients and staff.
 Our top priority is ensuring the integrity of our facilities, our clients lives, and our dedicated employees.
 Hope Canyon Recovery is aware of the growing concern of Coronavirus nationwide and in our communities.
-In response to this situation, facility management has been closely following the Center for Disease Control and the Joint Commission for best practices.
+In response to this situation, facility management has been closely following the Center for Disease Control for best practices.
 Our staff has been trained on the CDC’s recommended guidelines for COVID-19 and is actively implementing new procedures into our daily routine.
 We are rigorously maintaining a safe, sanitary environment including heightened disinfecting and increased hygiene protocols to effectively combat the spread of COVID-19.

 We Are Currently Accepting Patients Into All Of Our Facilities With Increased Health And Safety Precautions.